codefresh-io/cap-docs.codefresh.io/_docs/quick-start/ci-quickstart/deploy-to-kubernetes.md

 {% endraw %}
 {% endhighlight %}
 {:start="5"}
 1. Click **Save**.
-  The deploy step updates an *existing* Kubernetes deployment, and optionally creates a [pull secret]({{site.baseurl}}/docs/ci-cd-guides/access-docker-registry-from-kubernetes/) for the image if needed, but it will not create any Kubernetes services.
-We already created a Kubernetes service in the previous procedure.
+  The deploy step updates the *existing* Kubernetes deployment.
+If needed, the step creates a [pull secret]({{site.baseurl}}/docs/ci-cd-guides/access-docker-registry-from-kubernetes/) for the image.
+It does not create any Kubernetes services, as we already created a Kubernetes service when we manually deployed the image.
 1. Modify the application in the production branch, and commit/push the change to Git.

  {% include